Third-party written opinion

 Naoko Hase

-Manager, The Center for the Strategy of Emergence: ESG Research Center
+Incubation Producer, Center for the Strategy of Emergence

-On the occasion of the writing of the Shindengen Group CSR Report 2023, I am submitting a third-party opinion of the Shindengen Group’s initiatives and related information disclosures.
+On the occasion of the writing of the Shindengen Group Sustainability Report 2024, I am submitting a third-party opinion of the Shindengen Group’s initiatives and related information disclosures.

 Commentary on the Third-Party Written Opinion

-Additionally, while aiming to address various issues by innovating the core technologies we have cultivated so far and developing advanced future-oriented technologies in order to achieve a decarbonized society, we will strive to resolve issues from a social and governance aspect as well.
+While aiming to address various issues by innovating the core technologies we have cultivated so far and developing advanced future-oriented technologies in order to achieve a decarbonized society, we will also strive to resolve issues from a social and governance aspect.

 Sustainability Promotion Office(Sustainability Committee Secretariat)